Leantime/docs/api/usage.md

 {{YOURDOMAIN}}/api/jsonrpc
 ```

-By adding the key to the Header `x-api-key`
+by adding the key to the Header `x-api-key`

 ```
 curl https://{{YOURDOMAIN}}/api/jsonrpc